Florida Security Guard Class D Practice Exam 2026 - Free Security Guard License Practice Questions and Study Guide

 Question: 1 / 400

-What does the term “detainment” refer to in security practices?
+What does the term "access control" primarily refer to?

 Get further explanation with Examzify DeepDiveBeta